Klodii/dotfiles/.config/nvim/README.md

     - To paste the content of a register X:
         - Normal mode: `"Xp"`
         - Insert mode: `<^-r>X"
+    - To yank (copy) to a specific register you have to prepend your yank command with the register name X:
+        - Normal mode: `"Xyw` (to yank the word to the register X)

 Close suggestion window:
     - Insert mode: